brechin/django-computed-property/doc/index.rst

 You can read values from the ``name`` field as usual, but you may not set the field's value.
 When the field is accessed and when a model instance is saved, it will compute the field's value using the provided callable (function/lambda), property name, or attribute name.

+`compute_from` can be a reference to a function that takes a single argument (an instance of the model), or a string referring to a field, property, or other attribute on the instance.

 Field types